 Antimicrobial resistance (AMR) is a clear and growing threat to health.
 Antibiotics are the cornerstone of modern medicine, but AMR has implications for the effective treatment of an increasing range of infections, with potential consequences for the future of health services not just in the UK but across the world.

-This free online event will provide an opportunity to discuss why AMR matters, the impact of the UK’s approach to tackling it so far, and what more needs to be done.
+This free online event provided an opportunity to discuss why AMR matters, the impact of the UK’s approach to tackling it so far, and what more needs to be done.

-This panel discussion will bring together experts to discuss:
+This panel discussion brought together experts to discuss:

-If you’d like a conversation about your business goals, and how being involved with future events can help you, please email partnerships@kingsfund.org.uk.
+If you would like a conversation about your business goals, and how being involved with future events can help you, please email the Partnerships team.

 Speakers